The Different Types Of Cooker Hoods For Your Kitchen

 You can get island cooker hoods in various shapes and sizes, mostly due to what type of ventilation method they have.
 The most common style of island hood is the big silver box that comes down from the ceiling and hangs over your hob.

 It’s basically a chimney hood but is finished on all four sides.
-These can normally be vented out, which is why they often look at bit chunky.
+These can normally be vented out, which is why they often look a bit chunky.

 The other type of island hood is a ‘feature hood’, usually much more stylish, a bit smaller and often more decorative.
 These can be installed in pretty much any scenario, as they use recirculating extractors and don’t need a chimney to vent out.